Editing SDK docs

 Values

-When generating usage examples, Speakeasy defaults to using any example values provided for schemas in your OpenAPI document.
-If no examples are present, Speakeasy will try to determine the most relevant example to generate from either the format field of a schema or the property name of a schema in an object.
-For example, if the schema has format: email or is within a property called email, Speakeasy will generate a random email address as an example value.
+When generating usage examples, Speakeasy defaults to using any example values provided for schemas in the OpenAPI document.
+If no examples are present, Speakeasy tries to determine the most relevant example to generate from either the format field of a schema or the property name of a schema in an object.
+For example, if the schema has format: email or is within a property called email, Speakeasy generates a random email address as an example value.

 Security schemes

-The OpenAPI Specification does not allow you to specify example values for security schemes when initializing SDKs.
-Provide custom examples by adding the x-speakeasy-example extension to the securitySchemes section in your OpenAPI document, for example:
+The OpenAPI Specification does not allow specifying example values for security schemes when initializing SDKs.
+Custom examples can be provided by adding the x-speakeasy-example extension to the securitySchemes section in the OpenAPI document, for example:

 components: